RF77/AsyncEnumerableExtensions/README.md

 Finally I add my own extensions, described here later.

-Thanks to David Karnok (https://github.com/akarnokd)
+Thanks to David Karnok (https://github.com/akarnokd) for using the following parts of his great library:
+ - Operators which are not existing in System.Linq.Async and System.Interactive.Async libs
+ - Replay- Multicast and UnicastAsyncEnumerables